On problems equivalent to (min,+)-convolution: Problem definitions and known results

-Truly subquadratic algorithms for \minconv exist for monotone increasing sequences with integer values bounded by $\Oh(n)$. \naiveciteone{Chan and Lewenstein}{clustered-3sum} presented an~$\Oh(n^{1.859})$ randomized algorithm and an~$\Oh(n^{1.864})$ deterministic algorithm for that case.
-They exploited ideas from additive combinatorics. \naivecitemany{Bussieck}{bussieck} showed that for the random input, \minconv can be computed in $\Oh(n\log{n})$ expected and $\Theta(n^2)$ worst case time.
+Truly subquadratic algorithms for \minconv exist for monotone increasing sequences with integer values bounded by $\Oh(n)$. \naiveciteone{Chan and Lewenstein}{clustered-3sum} presented an~$\Oh(n^{1.859})$ randomized algorithm and an~$\Oh(n^{1.864})$ deterministic algorithm for this case.
+They exploited ideas from additive combinatorics. \naivecitemany{Bussieck}{bussieck} showed that for a random input, \minconv can be computed in $\Oh(n\log{n})$ expected and $\Oh(n^2)$ worst-case time.

-If we are satisfied with computing $c$ with a relative error $(1+\eps)$ then general \minconv admits a nearly-linear algorithm~\cite{sparsity, zwick}.
-It could be called an FPTAS (fully polynomial-time approximation schema) with a remark that usually this name is reserved for single-output problems for which decision versions are NP-hard.
+If we are satisfied with computing $c$ with a relative error $(1+\eps)$, then the general \minconv admits a nearly linear algorithm~\cite{sparsity, zwick}.
+It could be called an FPTAS (fully polynomial-time approximation scheme), noting that this name is usually reserved for single-output problems for which decision versions are NP-hard.